sa-concept-refactoring/doc/chapters/managementSummary.typ

 The goal of this project was to add new refactorings to the clangd language server to support the use of concepts that were introduced with C++20.

-Two new refactorings were implemented to contribute to the LLVM Project.
+Two new refactoring operations were implemented and the resulting patches have been submitted to the LLVM project.
 As of #datetime(year: 2023, month: 12, day: 22).display("[day].[month].[year]"), the Pull-Requests opened to merge the implemented refactorings into the LLVM-Project are still open.